AisKreme/Tomayto-Tomahto/README.md

 # Project's name

-Tomayto, Tomahto
+Tomayto?
+Tomahto!

 ## Description

-Tomayto, Tomahto is a game where the player has to move a girl horizontally and catch falling tomatos from the sky, while avoiding falling chickens.
+"Tomayto?
+Tomahto!" is a game where the player has to move a girl horizontally and catch falling tomatos from the sky, while avoiding falling chickens.
 The player has three lives at the start.

 ## MVP